jdreaver/rust-os/README.md

 - bitmap-alloc
   - Make page vs byte address part of the API b/c conversion is tricky and requires `div_ceil`.
 Newtypes/functions for both?
     - We could embrace `PhysAddr`, `PhysFrame`, `Size4KiB`, etc, but that would introduce dep on `x86_64` crate
-- Make a simple shell that runs hard-coded program names (not separate processes yet!
-Just inline code on the current thread)
-  - Show register values, internal structures, etc
-  - Have help be meaningful
-  - Split up tests and have subcommands like `test all` (all can be optional) `test interrupts`, `test memory-mappings`, etc
-  - Eventually replace using the serial device with vsock or virtio-console for speed.
-Maybe the primary interface to the OS could be a TUI, which would be super neat!
 - IOAPIC: Throw an error if IOAPIC number assigned to twice
 - IRQ locking:
   - Linux uses spin locks for each IRQ, as well as masking interrupts but telling the APIC it got the interrupt <https://www.oreilly.com/library/view/understanding-the-linux/0596005652/ch04s06.html>